goshiphq/goship-cms/content/articles/food-beverage.md

 ### Safest Way to Ship Liquids

-Shipping liquids require enhanced safety and planning because many liquids are potentially inflammable.
+Shipping liquids require enhanced safety and planning because many liquids are potentially inflammable and considered dangerous goods.
 Before shipping liquids, make sure the carrier accepts liquids in the first place, and then provide proper packaging.
 It’s most safe when a product is double sealed, put in waterproof packaging, and only after that is placed in the box, crate, or other storage.

 When looking for a carrier, make sure the company is compliant with the [FDA Food Safety Modernization Act](https://www.fda.gov/food/guidance-regulation-food-and-dietary-supplements/food-safety-modernization-act-fsma).
 Let GoShip help deliver liquids and beverages straight to your customer's table with our advanced transportation solutions, carrier network, tracking capabilities, and decades of experience in shipping [food and beverage](https://www.goship.com/posts/all-you-need-to-know-about-shipping-food-cross-country) products.

 ### Can you ship liquids to Canada?

-Shipping liquids across the northern border to Canada is somewhat of a gray area.
-The short answer is yes, you can ship liquids to Canada, although there are a number of prohibited liquids that you are unable to ship, including (but not limited to) gasoline, nail polish, and remover, perfumes that contain alcohol, alcoholic beverages, poisons, and flammable or explosive liquids.
+Yes, you can ship liquids to Canada, although there are a number of prohibited liquids that you are unable to ship, including (but not limited to) gasoline, nail polish,  remover, perfumes that contain alcohol, alcoholic beverages, poisons, and flammable or explosive liquids.

 Depending on what you are shipping, even if it's not prohibited, you may need a permit to ship it north of the border.
 To see if the item you wish to ship is prohibited or requires a permit, check out [Canada's shipping guidances](https://inspection.canada.ca/importing-food-plants-or-animals/plant-and-plant-product-imports/airs/eng/1300127512994/1300127627409).

 ## Shipping Alcohol